0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/zk-query-language.md

 };
 ```
 !!!warning "Allowed Issuers"
     When we use `*` in the "allowed issuers" segment (`allowedIssuers: ['*']`), we mean that we accept any entity that might have provided the credential.
-Even though this seems to be more practical, it may also be considered risky.
+Even though this seems to be convenient for testing purposes, it may also be considered risky.
 Applying due diligence by **actually choosing trusted specific issuers** should be the best approach.
+Only in rare cases, a verifier would accept any issuer, so we advise not to use `*`.